How to Recognize a Superior Divorce Lawyer

 L. Raconteur and the art of storytelling.

 The essence of advocacy is sales.
-Selling an adversary on why to settle with you or selling the decision-maker (be it judge or, in some cases, jury) on the justice of the client’s case.
+Selling an adversary on why to settle on favorable terms with you or selling the decision-maker (be it judge or, in some cases, jury) on the justice of your case.
 Thus, knowing the story is not enough.
-The advocate must be a skilled raconteur, able to bring the story to life, to evoke emotions that compel the decision-maker to not allow an injustice to be done or to continue; to redress the wrong that’s been done the client.
+The advocate must be a skilled raconteur, able to bring the story to life, to evoke emotions that compel the decision-maker to not allow an injustice to be done or to continue; to redress the wrong that’s been done.
 This is not a mechanical, STEM skill.
-It is a performance/artistic one.
-It requires emotional intelligence and the ability to utilize the process in such a way that it has a dramatic impact.
+It is a performance-arts one.
+In addition to all the technicalities listed above, it also requires great emotional intelligence and the quick wit and ability to utilize the process in such a way that the client’s story has a dramatic impact.
 Anybody can pick up a paintbrush and paint a wall.
-But only an artist can make the wall imbue its inhabitants with the feelings the owner wants to be evoked.
+But only an artist can make the wall imbue its inhabitants with the specific feelings the artist seeks to be evoked.

 Some cases are “run of the mill,” where the issues have been dealt with so many times that it can be handled on auto-pilot.
-Too often, however, there are angles to the case that make it unique.
-Perhaps the area of law does not deal with this issue directly and the creative lawyer finds a maxim from another area to apply here and to win the case.
-Moreover, finding “win-win” resolutions often require creativity, the ability to think of solutions outside the box, the solutions no one’s considered before.
+Too often, however, every case has unique angles that make the case and perhaps its outcome unique.
+Perhaps the area of law does not deal with a particular issue directly and the creative lawyer finds a maxim from another area to apply here to win the case.
+Perhaps this is a situation that does not have clear guidance in existing controlling caselaw.
+Moreover, finding “win-win” resolutions often require creativity, the ability to think of solutions outside the box, perhaps even solutions that no one’s considered before.

 N. Stability and clear-headedness (to balance the creativity).

 While creativity is important, it must be tempered by stability and clear-headed-ness.
-It is important for lawyers to recognize when an idea is so creative, so far out of the box that not only won’t it be accepted by any tribunal but it won’t even be considered.
-It might even destroy the advocate’s ability to represent the client as the lawyer will no longer be take seriously by the judge.
+It is important for lawyers to recognize when an idea is so creative, so far out of the mainstream box that not only won’t it be accepted by any tribunal but it won’t even be considered.
+It might even destroy the advocate’s ability to represent the client as the lawyer will no longer be taken seriously by the tribunal.
 So creativity is important so long as it is tempered by knowledge of what is acceptable and the ability of the advocate to present even novel ideas in a way that make them sound reasonable.
-That is why we were able to achieve results that many other lawyers were not
+That is why we were able to achieve results that many other lawyers were not able to in Tony’s story.

 O. Flexibility and nimbleness.

 Litigation is never static.
-The sands of litigation are constantly shifting as the case moves forward, additional information is uncovered, the sides learn more about the controlling law, the judge makes rulings, and the parties adapt to them.
+The sands of litigation are constantly shifting as the case moves forward, additional information is uncovered, the sides learn more about the controlling law, the judge makes rulings, and each of the parties adapt to them.
 As a result, something that was irrelevant yesterday may become crucial today; something crucial yesterday becomes irrelevant today.
-The skilled advocate must be able to “turn on a dime” and adapt to the shifting shape of the case, adapt the theory of the case and adapt the litigation strategy as needed.
-A big, bloated law firm, may have too many layers and too many people involved to make the necessary changes.
-A skilled firm must be flexible and nimble, able to adapt quickly and efficiently to the changes in the case.
-As Helmuth von Moltke the Elder, Chief of Staff of the Prussian army before World War I famously noted even the best-laid battle plans never survive the first encounter with the enemy.
+The skilled advocate must be nimble enough to “turn on a dime” and adapt to the shifting shape of the case, adapt the theory of the case and adapt the litigation strategy as needed.
+A big, bloated law firm, may have too many layers and too many people involved to make the necessary adjustments.
+A skilled lawyer must be flexible and nimble, able to adapt quickly and efficiently to the changes in the case.
+As Helmuth von Moltke the Elder, Chief of Staff of the Prussian army before World War I famously noted, “even the best-laid battle plans never survive the first encounter with the enemy.”

 Though people-skills are important in advocacy, so are the scholarly ones.
 The people skills (EQ) will create an atmosphere for the fact-finder to feel compelled to find for the client.
 It is the law, however, that enables the judge to do so.
-The skilled advocate must therefore know all of the relevant statutes and case law.
-The advocate must be able to recognize the issues that the parties and perhaps opposing counsel has not noticed nor identified.
-Most importantly, however, often a powerful case in the client’s favor does not explicitly state the proposition that the advocate needs it for.
+The skilled advocate must therefore know all of the relevant statutes and case law and the reasoning and justification supporting those laws.
+The advocate must be able to recognize the issues that the parties and perhaps opposing counsel have not noticed nor identified.
+Most importantly, however, sometimes a case does not explicitly state the proposition that the advocate needs.
 The scholarly advocate, however, recognizes that for the court to have arrived at the result it arrived at, it had to hold the proposition that the client requires.
-The scholarly advocate is primed to recognize such unstated, but necessary, holdings of the case, and finds them for the client’s victory.
+The scholarly advocate is primed to recognize such unstated, but necessary, holdings of the case, and present it to the court for the win.

 Q. Devotion and commitment to exert the mighty effort required to master and succeed.

 In case all of the above has not made it explicit, doing all this work for the client is not simple nor easy.
 It requires dedication, devotion, and commitment to the client’s cause and victory.
-It requires what my law professor said, “Sometimes you just have to mount the insurmountable wall!”
-I learned this from my mother, the Auschwitz survivor.
-Thrice she was sent into the line for the gas chambers, each time managing to weasel herself out.
-She survived by getting herself onto a work transport to a slave labor battalion.
-From her, I learned never to be satisfied with the simple answer, and it is amazing how many times I’ve managed to snatch victory from the jaws of defeat, by working through nights when necessary and appropriate, to find the evidence to prove the righteousness of my client’s
+It requires what my law professor characterized as, “Sometimes you just have to mount the insurmountable wall!”
+I learned this from my mother, an Auschwitz survivor.
+Thrice she was sent into the line to the gas chambers, each time managing to extricate herself out and, ultimately, getting herself onto a work transport to a slave labor battalion.
+From her I learned never to be satisfied merely with the simple answer, and it is amazing how many times I’ve managed to snatch victory from the jaws of defeat by working through nights when necessary and appropriate, to find the evidence to prove the righteousness of my client’s cases.
+(Here about one such story here.)

 R. The Formula For Success.

-To summarize all of the above, what results in victory for the client is Substance (technical, psychological, & interpersonal knowledge and skills) + Advocacy Skills + Hard Work & Dedication + Creativity + Flexibility/Nimbleness = Exceptional results for Clients.
+To summarize all of the above, a superior lawyer achieves a superior result for the client by combining Substantive knowledge (technical, psychological, & interpersonal knowledge and skills) with Advocacy Skills and Hard Work and Dedication together with Creativity, Flexibility and Nimbleness.

 The Job of the Lawyer in an Adversarial System.
 Many people mistakenly believe that judges know all the laws.
 Some smart ones might.
 Many more do not.
 The “job” of the lawyer in our adversarial system is to “teach” the judge everything the judge needs to know to make the “right” decision.